nklagge/klaggenet/content/post/2014 01 19 The Art of Simple Food II Recipes Flavor and Inspiration from the New Kitchen Garden.md

 ---
 date: 2014-01-19
 meta: true
-title: "The Art of Simple Food II: Recipes, Flavor, and Inspiration from the New Kitchen Garden"
+title: "<em>The Art of Simple Food II: Recipes, Flavor, and Inspiration from the New Kitchen Garden</em>"
+subtitle: "Alice Waters"
 toc: false
 categories:
 - Alice Waters